Two Teens Got Lost In The Paris Catacombs For 3 Days

 The Guardian reports that a 16- and 17-year-old were rescued after a horrifying and harrowing three-day ordeal in the Paris catacombs.
 Thanks to a team of rescue dogs, the pair were found and taken to a hospital.
 While it'll be tough to recover from a spooky situation like this, the two were treated for hypothermia and are recovering.

 The catacombs have become a popular tourist destination and The Guardian notes that the wait for a guided tour can sometimes be hours long.
-There are only two kilometres of the catacombs open to the public, however.
-Authorities don't know how the two teens managed to get lost in the underground tunnels, which stretch for 150 kilometres beneath the streets of Paris.
+There are only two kilometers of the catacombs open to the public, however.
+Authorities don't know how the two teens managed to get lost in the underground tunnels, which stretch for 150 kilometers beneath the streets of Paris.

 Advertisement